Breaking down the good red wine Italy produces

 What is the best red wine to order at an Italian restaurant?

-Amarone della Valpolicella offers a rich and distinct experience that is perfect for impressing or enjoying alongside hearty meals.
+Amarone della Valpolicella offers a rich and distinct experience and is perfect for impressing or enjoying alongside hearty meals.

 What is a classic Italian red wine?